Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

 \subsubsection{Participants}

-We sampled 1,100 participants per our pre-registered target; given the study's exploratory nature, sample size was not determined by power analysis.
-Participants were recruited via a high-quality panel from ten countries (survey languages in brackets): USA (English, $N=$200), Germany (German, $N=$100), South Korea (Korean, $N=$100), Japan (Japanese, $N=$100), India (Hindi, $N=$100), Nigeria (English, $N=$100), Indonesia (Indonesian, $N=$100), Egypt (Arabic, $N=$100), Mexico (Spanish, $N=$100), and Brazil (Portuguese, $N=$100).
-This selection spans five continents and captures significant cultural variation (based on country-level CFst scores, \cite{muthukrishna_beyond_2020}).
-We initially planned to include a Chinese sample, but this was prevented by restrictions of the OpenAI API.
+We recruited 1,100 participants following our pre-registered target.
+Given the study's exploratory nature, sample size was not determined by power analysis.
+Participants were recruited via a high-quality panel from ten countries (survey languages in brackets): USA (English, $N=$ 200), Germany (German, $N=$ 100), South Korea (Korean, $N=$ 100), Japan (Japanese, $N=$ 100), India (Hindi, $N=$ 100), Nigeria (English, $N=$ 100), Indonesia (Indonesian, $N=$ 100), Egypt (Arabic, $N=$ 100), Mexico (Spanish, $N=$ 100), and Brazil (Portuguese, $N=$ 100).
+This selection spans five continents and captures broad cultural variation based on country-level CFst scores \citep{muthukrishna_beyond_2020}.
+We initially planned to include a Chinese sample, but this was not possible because API access to the AI model was blocked in China at the time of data collection.
+The final sample included the pre-registered sample size of $N=$ 1,100, after excluding participants based on pre-registered criteria ($N=$ 342 failed an attention check, $N=$ 32 provided ineligible responses for the open-ended questions signaling that they had not paid attention, and $N=$ 107 failed survey panel's quality standards).
+Demographic information collected included age, gender, country of origin, residence, parental origin, education, prior LLM usage, resistance to digital technologies, religion, and religious intensity.
+The data were collected from August 12th, 2024 to October 2nd, 2024 (median response time: 20 minutes).